 The Story Behind Florida's Abandoned Overseas Railroad Will Boggle Your Mind

-In 1935, nature delivered a fatal blow when a Category 5 hurricane took out a large part of the middle section of the railroad and made it unusable.
-No one wanted to cover the expense to repair it, so the land was sold to the state, which soon afterward began building the Overseas Highway over salvageable portions of the structures that remained.
-The highway was rebuilt in the 1980s, and it now runs alongside some of the railway ruins, which Florida has converted into fishing piers and walking paths called the Florida Keys Overseas Heritage Trail.
+In 1935, however, nature delivered a fatal blow when a Category 5 hurricane took out a large part of the middle section of the railroad and made it unusable.
+More than 400 workers on the rail were killed in the storm.
+No one wanted to cover the tremendous cost of repairing it, so the land was sold to the state, which, soon afterward, began building the “Overseas Highway” over the salvageable portions of the structures along the rail that remained.
+The highway was rebuilt once more in the 1980s, and it now runs alongside some of the original railway ruins, which Florida has converted into fishing piers and walking paths called the Florida Keys Overseas Heritage Trail.

 Craving more abandoned goodies in Florida aside from Flagler’s Folly?
 You should check out this list of stunning abandoned places in Florida.
 ANd when you go, be sure to take a camera like a GoPro with you!

 Have you ever checked out the abandoned Flagler Railroad for yourself?
 What do you think of this interesting chapter in our state’s history: extravagant or necessary?
 Tell us your thoughts in the comments.
 We’d love to hear if you think Flagler’s folly was even a folly at all.

 The following are some famous Florida landmarks outside of the Flagler Railroad:

 - Ponce de Leon Inlet Light near Daytona is a 175-foot-tall historic lighthouse where you can climb the stairs all the way to the top.

 - Castillo de San Marco in St. Augustine is the oldest Spanish fort in the country.

 - The Flagler Mansion, built by big-time tycoon Henry Flagler.